Making the Switch to Kegged beverages

-How to Keg Wine
+How to keg wine

 Wine Tapping Equipment

-Exposing your wine to different forms of gas will result in varying tastes across the still and sparkling spectrum.
+Exposing your wine to different kinds of gas will result in varying tastes across the still and sparkling spectrum.
 With a gas tank and regulator, still wines typically revolve around argon or nitrogen, and sparkling wines require further exposure to carbon dioxide.